 Over a thousand young men and women from over twenty states made the sometimes-arduous journey to this remote Connecticut town.
 Several stories are told in a 15-minute introductory video, illuminating the differences in backgrounds and political thought, post American Independence.

-The Federalist (strong government) – Democrat (States Rights) divide was just as nasty, it seems, as it is today.
+The Federalist (strong central government) – Democrat (States Rights) divide was just as nasty, it seems, as it is today.
 Law student, Asa Bacon, wrote home to his parents, “There is more party animosity here than you can imagine.”

 TASTE: Litchfield Distillery